North Dakota advances suite of restrictions on trans rights

 “I was lucky to survive that suicide attempt — to be here — but many others have not and will not,” Braunberger said.
 If the bills pass, then “kids like me across the state will feel like the world is against them.
 They’ll eventually feel like they can no longer go on.”

 Others who spoke in opposition to the bills said the measures were often confusing, difficult to enforce, discriminatory and in violation of federal laws.
-But supporters said the bills would prevent children from making decisions about their identity that they would later regret, and they would bolster the rights of people who do not identify as transgender.
+But supporters said the bills would prevent children from making decisions about their identity that they would later regret, and they would bolster the rights of people who are not transgender.

 Republican Sen. Janne Myrdal, of Edinburg, spoke in support of the bills on the Senate floor and said more than a dozen states have passed what she called “women’s sports laws” that restrict transgender people from participating in sports.

-Note: This story has been corrected to note that one bill would ban transgender women and girls — not transgender males — from participating on female sports teams.